 "study of reptiles," 1816, from French herpétologie (18c.), coined from Greek herpeton "reptile," literally "creeping thing," from herpein "to creep" (see serpent) + French -logie (see -logy).
 Related: Herpetologist; herpetological.

-Used figuratively of things spiral or regularly sinuous, such as a type of musical instrument (1730).
+Used figuratively of things spiral or regularly sinuous, such as a type of musical instrument with a twisting tube (1730).
 Serpent's tongue as figurative of venomous or stinging speech is from mistaken medieval notion that the serpent's tongue was its "sting."
 Serpent's tongue also was a name given to fossil shark's teeth (c.
 1600).
+Serpent-charmer is by 1861.

 word-forming element meaning "a speaking, discourse, treatise, doctrine, theory, science," from Greek -logia (often via French -logie or Medieval Latin -logia), from -log-, combining form of legein "to speak, tell;" thus, "the character or deportment of one who speaks or treats of (a certain subject);" from PIE root *leg- (1) "to collect, gather," with derivatives meaning "to speak (to 'pick out words')."
 Often via Medieval Latin -logia, French -logie.
 In philology "love of learning; love of words or discourse," apology, doxology, analogy, trilogy, etc., Greek logos "word, speech, statement, discourse" is directly concerned.